pylls/padding-machines-for-tor/notes/machine-from-scratch.md

 git checkout tor-0.4.1.5
 ```
 Above we use the tag for tor-0.4.1.5 where the circuit padding framework was
-released, feel free to use somethinf newer (avoid HEAD though, can have bugs).
+released, feel free to use something newer (avoid HEAD though, can have bugs).

 ```bash
 sh autogen.sh